-Wellington Model Aeroplane Club conducts Dynamic Soaring flying activities at this site for club members and invited members of other clubs affiliated to Model Flying New Zealand.
+Wellington Model Aeroplane Club conducts model aircraft flying activities at (full address of location) for club members and invited members of other clubs affiliated to Model Flying New Zealand.

-Safety is of paramount importance in all of the flying conducted at this site.
+Safety is of paramount importance in all of the flying conducted at this airfield.

 Rules and Procedures